AryanTN05/obstacle-detection-and-classification/README.md

 3. Ensure you have the following installed:
    - Python 3.10+
    - PyTorch 2.0+
-   - YOLOv8 (Ultralytics)
+   - Ultralytics
    - OpenCV for video processing

-4. Download and place the dataset into the `data` directory (details on dataset below).
+4. Download the dataset from the link https://data.mendeley.com/datasets/nfc34n8svj/2

 ## Dataset
 We used the **DATS_2022 dataset**, specifically designed for Indian roads, containing: